 Plus, the culture you build internally can extend to your customer interactions, too.
 For example, at some companies video chatting is second nature, but at others it’s like pulling teeth.
 If your internal team hates video because they don’t have an easy-to-use program that supports it, then they definitely won’t use it with their customers.
 But if it’s ingrained in the company culture and comes naturally to employees, customers will be provided with a seamless experience.

-Here are five reasons why building a culture of collaboration in your business is so important:
+Here are five reasons why building a culture of collaboration in your small business is so important:

 Collaborative work cultures drive results